 who—always used for people, preceded by a comma if the clause it introduces is not essential to the main point of the sentence

-whose—used for everything ’cause there’s no other choice
+whose—used for every relative possessive situation 'cause there's no other choice